TISUnion/Carpet-TIS-Addition/README.md

 Enable the function of [MicroTick logger](#microTick)

-Display actions of redstone components and blockupdates with wool block
+Display redstone components actions, blockupdates and stacktrace with a wool block

 Use `/log microtick` to start logging

-Might impact the server performance for a lot when it's on
+Might impact the server performance when it's on

 EndRods will detect block updates and redstone components will show their actions